tranhelen/tranhelen/_posts/2016-06-06-goalsetting.md

 Most of your tasks should be in the first three categories but there may be things you are _blocked_ on for whatever reason.
 I put those in my backlog until they're ready to be moved up into the first three categories.

-There may be things that need to be on a timed basis, which is what daily/weekly/monthly categories are for, but they need to be small enough that you can commit to it.
+There may be things that need to be on a timed basis, which is what daily/weekly/monthly categories are for, but they need to be small enough so you can commit to it.
 If you cannot say _for sure_ that you can achieve your daily tasks, rephrase the task or break it down even further.

 ### Doing it
-Depending on how intense the goal you chose was, you can set yourself a reminder to check in and do a restrospective on your lists on a daily or weekly basis. **It's important that you do this.**
+Depending on how intense the goal you chose was, you can set yourself a reminder to check in and do a restrospective on your lists on a daily or weekly basis. **It's important you do this.**

 Retrospectives help you notice your progress even when you feel like you're standing still, allow you to course-correct when you've incorrectly identified the path, and keep you motivated to keep going.
 You have to fall in love with the process and stay focused on the steps.